Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data: Introduction

 Models of the FRB population paint a similarly ambiguous picture.
 Very early FRB data was shown to be consistent with all FRBs being similar to FRB~20121102A \citep{Lu2016_EDF}.
-As more data became available, \citet{Caleb2019repeaters} was able to rule out that all FRBs could repeat as rapidly as FRB~20121102A, while \citet{James2019b_pop_limits} showed that the number of strong repeaters similar to FRB\,20121102 must be at most 27\,Gpc$^{-3}$ with 90\% confidence.
+As more data became available, \citet{Caleb2019repeaters} was able to rule out that all FRBs could repeat as rapidly as FRB~20121102A, while \citet{James2019b_pop_limits} showed that the number of strong repeaters similar to FRB\,20121102A must be at most 27\,Gpc$^{-3}$ with 90\% confidence.
+Strong limits on the repetition rate of individual FRBs now demonstrate that at least some repeat at most very rarely \citep{James2020a_followup,Lin2023_CHIME_far_sidelobe}.
 More recently, \citet{Gardinier2021_frbpoppy_repeaters} used {\sc FRBPOPPY} \citep{Gardenier2019FRBPOPPY} to match a population of repeating FRBs to the dispersion measure (DM) distribution from the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{CHIME2018_system}.
 They confirm that for a given population of repeating FRBs, those in the nearby Universe will preferentially be detected as repeaters, while those in the distant Universe will more likely be viewed as once-off bursts.
-This effect is qualitatively present in the CHIME data: repeaters at low DM have a higher rate \citep[as noted by R.\ Good at the FRB~2021 online conference, using data from ][]{CHIME_catalog1_2021}, and the mean DM of repeaters is lower than that of once-off bursts \citep{CHIME_2023_25reps}.
-However, no quantitative analysis has attempted to fit this effect, and an alternative explanation is that this is evidence for repeating FRBs being a distinct population.
+This effect is qualitatively present in the CHIME data: repeaters at low DM have a higher rate \citep[as noted by D.\ Good at the FRB~2021 online conference, using data from ][]{CHIME_catalog1_2021}, and the mean DM of repeaters is lower than that of once-off bursts \citep{CHIME_2023_25reps}.
+However, no quantitative analysis has attempted to fit this effect, which must be present in the data.
+Thus the degree to which this is evidence for repeating FRBs and intrinsically once-off bursts being distinct populations remains unknown.

+Another result from FRB population analysis is the all-burst luminosity function, which is usually modelled as either a power-law or a Schechter function \citep[e.g.][]{Luo2020,James2022Meth,Shin2022}.
+This is generally fitted to have a comparable slope to original measurements of the FRB~20121102A burst energy distribution \citep{Law2017}, indicating that the all-burst spectrum could be built up as the sum of repeating FRBs.
+More-detailed measurements of burst energy spectra of repeaters has shown behaviour much more complex than a single power-law however \citep{Li2021_FAST_121102,Hewitt2021,Zhang2023FAST20220912A,FAST2022_active_episode_2}, making comparisons difficult, though there are indications that the very high-energy tail might remain consistent with results from population models \citep{Kirsten2023_highenergy}.
+Again, the evidence for or against an FRB population dominated by intrinsically repeating FRBs or once-off events is ambiguous.